johnjasa/new_greenheart/README.md

 This example introduces HOPP as a single block in the ODIES paradigm.
 This isn't where we want to be in the end of this ODIES reformulation, but it is an important stepping stone as it allows us to focus on the rest of the framework and non-HOPP technologies while treating HOPP as a monolith.

+### 07_wind_ammonia

+This example is a simple ammonia plant that's being fed by a wind plant.

+### 08_onshore_steel_mn

+This example is a simple steel plant that's being fed by a hybrid plant and electrolyzer.
+This is akin to the 01 reference design in the GreenHEART repo.